DMD C118: Graphic Design and Illustration (Illustrator)

 Eligible Disciplines

-Graphic arts (desktop publishing): Any bachelors degree and two years of professional experience, or any associate degree and six years of professional experience.
+Graphic arts (desktop publishing): Any bachelor's degree and two years of professional experience, or any associate degree and six years of professional experience.

 Textbooks Resources

 1. Required Against the Clock.
 Adobe Illustrator CC 2023: The Professional Portfolio, ed.
 978-1-946396-75-4: Against the Clock, 2023 2.
 Required Adobe.
-Adobe Illustrator CC Classroom in a Book (2019 Release) (eBook PDF), 2019 ed.
-9780135262160: Adobe, 2019
+Adobe Illustrator Classroom in a Book (2024 Release) (eBook web version), 2024 ed.
+9780138263829: Adobe, 2024

 Other Resources